RelateMN Team

 Minnetonka Office

 Grace provides office-based therapy for children, adolescents, and adults.
 She identifies as a white, cisgender female.
 She approaches therapy from a relational, holistic, and systemic perspective – understanding that various experiences have shaped where you are today.
 She uses a blend of therapeutic techniques to creatively meet the individual needs of each person.
 Grace’s goal is to meet individuals where they are at with warmth and nonjudgment.
 She seeks to build honest, meaningful relationships that foster a safe and collaborative space for exploration and healing.
 Grace considers it an honor to make meaning of this thing called life with you.
-Outside of Relate, you’ll find me embracing the outdoors, running, adventuring with dear ones, or creating (something)!
+Outside of Relate, you’ll find her embracing the outdoors, running, adventuring with dear ones, or creating (something)!

 Certifications/Trainings: EMDR, End of Life Doula

-Greta Harris, MA
+Greta Harris, MA (she/her)

 Halen Bower, MA, (she/her)